-Diploma Programme in Dental Medicine (Dr. med. dent.)
+Diploma Programme in Dental Medicine for Award of the Dr. med. dent.
+Degree

-As preparation for the clinical treatment of their patients, the students undergo intensive training on the phantom, with a focus on modern CAD/CAM methods with digital impressions, until they are ready to be “released” to the clinic with great treatment confidence to complete the programme’s compulsory components (“Pflichtenheft”) within the framework of the 72-week practicum at the DPU Dental Clinic in Krems.
+In order to provide an introduction to the clinical care of their patients, the students are intensively trained on the phantom – modern CAD/CAM procedures with digital impressions being one of the focal points – until they can be “released” to the clinic with great treatment security in order to fulfil the clinical requirements as candidati/-ae med. dent. within the framework of the 72-week course in the Dental Outpatient Clinic Krems of DPU.

 The candidati med. dent. treat their patients from the initial contact until the end of the treatment under the supervision of professors, senior and assistant dentists and doctors.